McJob: Accuracy of the term

 There are often wide variations in how workers are actually treated depending on the local franchise owner.
 Some employees start out in entry-level McJobs and later become assistant managers or managers, continuing to work at the same franchise for many years; however this is the exception rather than the norm.
 McDonald's advertises that its former CEO, Jim Skinner, began working at the company as a regular restaurant employee, and that 20 of its top 50 managers began work as regular crew members.

 According to Jim Cantalupo, former CEO of McDonald's, the perception of fast-food work being boring and mindless is inaccurate, and over 1,000 of the people who now own McDonald's franchises began behind the counter.
 Because McDonald's has over 400,000 employees and high turnover, Cantalupo's contention has been criticized as being invalid, working to highlight the exception rather than the rule.

 In 2006, McDonald's undertook an advertising campaign in the United Kingdom to challenge the perceptions of the McJob.
 The campaign, developed by Barkers Advertising and supported by research conducted by Adrian Furnham, professor of psychology at University College London, highlighted the benefits of working for the organization, stating that they were "Not bad for a McJob".
-So confident were McDonald's of their claims that they ran the campaign on the giant screens of London's Piccadilly Circus.
+The advertisements ran at London's Piccadilly Circus.